-All analysis results such as shaft resistance, end bearing resistance and pile axial capacity including design strength values based on various selected design standards are displayed on one window dialogue.
+All analysis results such as shaft resistance, end bearing resistance and pile axial capacity including design strength values based on design standards are presented on one window dialogue.
 It is easy for the users to switch among different result plots and copy or print if required.

 Lateral capacity analysis for short piles

 A simple tool - SPileLAT is available in PileAXL for lateral capacity analysis of short piles.
 It can be used to determine the capacity of the short piles under later force and bending moment applied at the pile head based on Broms method for cohesionless and cohesive soils and Hong Kong Geoguide method for rocks.
 Three different design approaches are available in SPileLAT: (1) Allowable working load design; (2) Limit state design - AASHTO and (3) Limit state design - Australian Piling Standard 2159-2009.